 What it is used for

-Gabapentin is indicated for the treatment of partial seizures, including secondarily generalised tonic-clonic seizures, initially as add-on therapy in adults and children age 3 years and above who have not achieved adequate control with standard anti-epileptic drugs.
-Gabapentin is indicated for the treatment of neuropathic pain.
+Treatment of partial seizures, including secondarily generalised tonic-clonic seizures, initially as add-on therapy in adults who have not achieved adequate control with standard antiepileptic drugs.
+Treatment of neuropathic pain.

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 - Shelf lifetime is 3 Years.